pharmbio/repuragent/docs/acknowledgement.md

 ## Knowledge Graph Generator (KGG)

-We rely on the [Knowledge Graph Generator (KGG)](https://github.com/Fraunhofer-ITMP/kgg) from Fraunhofer ITMP to create disease-specific knowledge graphs and extract information from it.
+We rely on the [Knowledge Graph Generator (KGG)](https://github.com/Fraunhofer-ITMP/kgg) from Fraunhofer ITMP to create disease-specific knowledge graphs and extract information from them.
 Its automated pipeline ingests curated sources (OpenTargets, UniProt, ChEMBL, etc.) and lets us pick the disease ID, protein threshold, and clinical-stage filters.

 ## REMEDI4ALL Chemical Annotator

-For compound annotations we use the
+For compound annotations, we use the
 [REMEDI4ALL Chemical Annotator](https://github.com/REMEDI4ALL/chemical_annotator), which
 queries ChEMBL, UniChem, PubChem, and KEGG from SMILES/InChI inputs.

-## REMEDI4ALL Technical Note
+## REMEDI4ALL Standard Operating Procedures

-Our SOPs are from the REMEDi4ALL technical notes, for example
+Our SOPs are provided from the REMEDi4ALL technical notes.

 ## LitSense